 Keep in mind that it’s unlikely that all your needs will be met by one individual or even a small staff.
 You will probably need to retain your contracted tech support in addition to your new hire, especially if your business is growing quickly.
 But for the right candidate, the professional development opportunities offered by a smaller employer using a combination of in-house and outside tech resources—such as project management and vendor relations—can be powerful recruiting tools.

 IT support roles can often be done as fully remote positions, which can widen your applicant pool beyond your immediate community, and may even save money on office space and other infrastructure expenses.

-Recruiting Top Tech Support
+Recruiting Top Tech Talent